sacridini/Awesome-Geospatial/README.md

 * [Bing Maps REST Toolkit](https://github.com/Microsoft/BingMapsRESTToolkit) - This is a portable class library which makes it easy to access the Bing Maps REST services from .NET.
 * [Bing Maps Spatial Data Services Toolkit](https://github.com/Microsoft/BingMapsSDSToolkit) - This toolkit makes it easy to use the Bing Maps Spatial Data Services (SDS) in .NET.
 * [AzureMapsRestServices](https://github.com/perfahlen/AzureMapsRestServices) - .Net Standard 2.0 library to access AzureMaps Services.
+* [Bing-Maps-Fleet-Tracker](https://github.com/Microsoft/Bing-Maps-Fleet-Tracker) - The Bing Maps Fleet Tracker is a tracking solution for small to medium sized teams.
+Easily track vehicles and mobile devices.
 * [BotBuild-Location](https://github.com/Microsoft/BotBuilder-Location) - An open-source location picker control for Microsoft Bot Framework powered by Bing Maps REST services.
 * [SharpMap](http://sharpmap.codeplex.com/) - SharpMap is an easy-to-use mapping library for use in web and desktop applications.
 * [DotSpatial](https://dotspatial.codeplex.com/) - DotSpatial is a geographic information system library written for .NET 4.